20minutes/colette/readme.md

 But can be usefull to:
 * change order of imports,
 * import only needed features,
-* separate your critical css from your global css.
+* separate your critical CSS from your global CSS.

-#### Usage example: Handle critical css
+#### Usage example: Handle critical CSS

-You need to create a specific stylus file to handle your critical css.
+You need to create a specific stylus file to handle your critical CSS.

 ```
 /* my_criticalcss_file.styl */